NFL Rumors: Colin Kaepernick’s Comeback In The Works As His Camp In Touch With ‘Quarterback-Hungry Teams’

 — First Take (@FirstTake) September 17, 2019

-Colin Kaepernick has been out of the league since 2016, when he sparked controversy by taking a knee during the national anthem in protest of policy brutality against minorities.
-His actions turned into a league-wide protest, and Kaepernick eventually sued the NFL claiming that owners were colluding to keep him out of the league, a suit that the the league ultimately settled for an undisclosed sum.
+Colin Kaepernick has been out of the league since 2016 when he sparked controversy by taking a knee during the national anthem in protest of policy brutality against minorities.
+His actions turned into a league-wide protest, and Kaepernick eventually sued the NFL claiming that owners were colluding to keep him out of the league, a suit that the league ultimately settled for an undisclosed sum.
 As The Inquisitr reported, sources close to the league believe that Kaepernick received less than $10 million from the NFL.